apache/dubbo-spi-extensions/dubbo-wasm/README.md

 * dubbo-wasm-cluster-api: Provide the WASM version of the dubbo-cluster module SPIs
 * dubbo-wasm-common-api(todo): Provide the WASM version of the dubbo-common module SPIs
 * dubbo-wasm-metrics-api(todo): Provide the WASM version of the dubbo-metrics module SPIs
-* dubbo-wasm-registry-api(todo): Provide the WASM version of the dubbo-registry-api module SPIs
+* dubbo-wasm-registry-api: Provide the WASM version of the dubbo-registry-api module SPIs
 * dubbo-wasm-remoting-api(todo): Provide the WASM version of the dubbo-remoting-api module SPIs
 * dubbo-wasm-rpc-api: Provide the WASM version of the dubbo-rpc-api module SPIs
 * dubbo-wasm-serialization-api(todo): Provide the WASM version of the dubbo-serialization-api module SPIs

 ## Note

-Due to the strict requirements of WASM on parameter types and for simplicity reasons, types other than `java.lang.Long` are not used as parameters or return value.
+Due to the strict requirements of WASM on parameter types and for simplicity reasons, types other than `java.lang.Long`/`java.lang.Integerr` are not used as parameters or return value.

 ## How to use